sfigg/commercialization-public/manufacture/desktop/oem-deployment-of-windows-10-for-desktop-editions.md

     ```
     where C is the drive letter of the drive that contains the image.

-    Review the resulting list of packages and verify that the list contains the Office Desktop Bridge apps, such as:
+    Review the resulting list of packages and verify that the list contains the Office apps, such as:

     ```
     ...